gshipley/enterprise_training/AdminTraining.md

 	# yum update

-Depending on the network connectivity at this location, this update may take several minutes.
+**Note:** Depending on your connection and speed of your broker host, this installation make take several minutes.

 ##**Configuration of clock to avoid clock skew**